feeekkk/UsefulMarionetteViewBehaviors/README.md

 ##ModelValidation
 A Marionette view behavior that will listen for a view's model(s) to trigger an invalid event.
 When this happens, the behavior will display the error / error message in an alert

+##Modal
+This behavior takes care of the common functionality of a modal

-##ModelSaveAnimation
+##ModelSaveAnimation @deprecated use LoadingIndicator instead.
 A marionette view behavior that listens for the view's model to trigger a request event.
 When this happens, a loading icon is inserted into the view's $el (leaving the css implementation up to you).
 Once the request has completed, the loading icon is removed.

-##Modal
-This behavior takes care of the common functionality of a modal